poseidon/matchbox/Documentation/getting-started-rkt.md

 # Getting Started with rkt

-Get started with the Config service on your Linux machine with rkt, CNI, and appc.
+Get started with `bootcfg` on your Linux machine with rkt, CNI, and appc.

-In this tutorial, we'll run the Config service (`bootcfg`) to boot and provision a cluster of four VM machines on a CNI bridge (`metal0`).
-You'll be able to boot etcd clusters, Kubernetes clusters, and more, while emulating different network setups.
+In this tutorial, we'll run `bootcfg` to boot and provision a cluster of four VM machines on a CNI bridge (`metal0`).
+You'll be able to boot etcd clusters, Kubernetes clusters, and more, while testing different network setups.

 ## Requirements

 **Note**: Currently, rkt and the Fedora/RHEL/CentOS SELinux policies aren't supported.
 See the [issue](https://github.com/coreos/rkt/issues/1727) tracking the work and policy changes.
 To test these examples on your laptop, set SELinux enforcement to permissive if you are comfortable (`sudo setenforce 0`).
 Enable it again when you are finished.

 Install [rkt](https://github.com/coreos/rkt/releases), [acbuild](https://github.com/appc/acbuild), and package dependencies.
-These examples have been tested on Fedora 23.

     sudo dnf install virt-install virt-manager